Melvin-p/ArduinoWrapper/README.md

 ## Development Enviroment
 This project has VScode setup and is using clang format and clangd
-Please do note that clangd will only work once .cache folder is generated which is created during the build process
+Please do note that clangd will only work once .cache folder is generated which is created during the build process.
+Also the vckpg directory is taken from ```vcpkg``` env variable

 ## Acknowledgements
 A lot of code was taken from the Arduino Library.